autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 After successful [handling and verification](/reference/api/aut/op-prot/#handleevent-accountability-contract) of an _innocence_ claim on-chain, an `InnocenceProven` event is emitted that logs: _offending_ [validator identifier](/concepts/validator/#validator-identifier) address, and `0` indicating there are no pending accusations against the validator.

+{{% alert title="Note" %}}
+As noted under [Accusations](/concepts/accountability/#accusations) above, a validator with a _pending accusation_ is not accusable because protocol has to wait to determine if the _pending accusation_ has been defended or, if not, promoted to a fault or not.
+Until then, protocol cannot determine if the _offending_ validator has committed a rule infraction with a higher _severity_ or not in the epoch.
+{{% /alert %}}

 #### Faults

 A _fault_ is a proven consensus rule infraction in an epoch.
 A _fault_ is created *directly* or by *promotion of an accusation*.